Sam-Fenilto/Javascript-Programs/readme.md

-# Basic Javascript programs :)
+# Basic Javascript programs (Beginners)
+This are the codes witten in my own way if you can able to optimize the lines then go for it :)

 ## requirements:
 	Basic Javascript Programming Knowledge.
 	Code Editor and a Browser with console.
+	Every progam will be executed in the console Window.
+	To work properly comment out the codes which u dont want to be executed.

 ## programs: